rodekruis/Typhoon_IBF_Rice_Damage_Model/IBF_typhoon_model/data/README.md

 ## Restricted data
 Several data files used in this project cannot be made publicly available.
 There is therefore a folder 'restricted_data' that can be obtained through 510 and should be placed in the 'data' folder.
 This contains the following data
-- the combined input data used as input for the models
 - data on the rice area over time
 - data on the rice losses incurred in the municipality for the given typhoons